Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Data

 \subsection{Post-merger selection}

-Following our previous works (Ferreira et al. 2025a; Ellison et al. 2024, 2025) we identify a galaxy as a post-merger if $>10/20$ votes from Step 1 of \textsc{mummi} are positive.
-This majority vote fraction approach has been found to be a good trade-off between completeness and purity (Ferreira et al. 2024).
-We limit our observational sample to those galaxies with \logm\ $>$ 10, to reflect the sample on which \textsc{mummi} was trained.
-Stellar masses are taken from the SDSS DR7 MPA/JHU catalog, as described in Kauffmann et al. (2003)\footnote{https://home.strw.leidenuniv.nl/$\sim$jarle/SDSS/}.
+Following our previous works \citep{Ferreira2025, Ellison2024, Ellison2025} we identify a galaxy as a post-merger if $>10/20$ votes from Step 1 of \textsc{mummi} are positive.
+This majority vote fraction approach has been found to be a good trade-off between completeness and purity \citep{Ferreira2024}.
+We limit our observational sample to those galaxies with log M$_{\star} > 10^{10}$ \msun, to reflect the sample on which \textsc{mummi} was trained.
+Stellar masses are taken from the SDSS DR7 MPA/JHU catalog, as described in \cite{Kauffmann2003}\footnote{https://home.strw.leidenuniv.nl/$\sim$jarle/SDSS/}.

 In the work presented here, our objective is to assess whether there is long term central stellar mass growth as a result of galaxy mergers.
 We therefore impose two further criteria on the post-merger sample.
-First, we only use post-mergers in the longest $T_{PM}$ bin, which corresponds to 0.96 $< T_{PM} < 1.76$ Gyr.
-The motivation here is to to study galaxies after the merger-induced star formation has been completed.
-Since Ferreira et al. (2025a) have shown that enhanced SFRs are statistically only found at $T_{PM} < 0.96$ Gyr, galaxies in the final time bin should be no longer forming excess stars as a result of the merger.
+First, we only use post-mergers in the longest $T_{\mathrm{PM}}$ bin, which corresponds to 0.96 $< T_{\mathrm{PM}} < 1.76$ Gyr.
+The motivation here is to study galaxies after the merger-induced star formation has been completed.
+Since \cite{Ferreira2025} have shown that enhanced SFRs are statistically only found at $T_{\mathrm{PM}} < 0.96$ Gyr, galaxies in the final time bin should be no longer forming excess stars as a result of the merger.
 Second, we select only post-mergers that are quenched.
 This second criterion is adopted because we are, once again, interested in measuring the build-up of stellar mass after star formation is complete and there is no further growth.
-We therefore impose the requirement that the specific SFR (sSFR) be less than log sSFR $< -11$ yr$^{-1}$, were SFRs are again taken from the MPA/JHU catalog (Brinchmann et al. 2004).
-In practice, the longest post-merger time bin is dominated by quenched galaxies (Ellison et al. 2024), such that the majority of galaxies are retained even with the application of this sSFR threshold.
-As a result of these selection criteria we have a sample of 13,845 quenched post-mergers with \logm\ $>$ 10 and 0.96 $< T_{PM} < 1.76$ Gyr\footnote{There are a handful of duplicates between the UNIONS and DECaLS surveys due to overlapping declination; these are removed from the final sample.}, of which approximately two thirds come from DECaLS.
+We therefore impose the requirement that the specific SFR (sSFR) be less than log (sSFR/yr$^{-1}$) $< -11$ , where SFRs are again taken from the MPA/JHU catalog \citep{Brinchmann2004}.
+In practice, the longest post-merger time bin is dominated by quenched galaxies \citep{Ellison2024}, such that the majority ($\sim$70 \% at the lowest stellar masses and 95\% at the highest stellar masses) of galaxies are retained even with the application of this sSFR threshold.
+As a result of these selection criteria we have a sample of 13,845 quenched post-mergers with log M$_{\star} > 10^{10}$ \msun\ and 0.96 $< T_{\mathrm{PM}} < 1.76$ Gyr\footnote{There are a handful of duplicates between the UNIONS and DECaLS surveys due to overlapping declination; these are removed from the final sample.}, of which approximately two thirds come from DECaLS.